hsghori/CS-Notes/big-data-analytics-for-healthcare.md

 # Predictive Modeling

-Predictiv modeling is a computational pipeline with several steps.
+Predictive modeling is a computational pipeline with several steps.

 ![](src/big-data-for-health/predictive-model-pipeline.png)